surniaulula/wpsso/readme.txt

 Requires PHP: 5.3
 Stable Tag: 3.46.1

-Complete and accurate social meta tags and Schema markup from your existing content for social media, sharing, and search optimization.
+Complete and accurate meta tags and Schema markup from your content for social sharing, social media, and search engine optimization.

 == Description ==